 What you'll receive

-A scholarship valued in excess $35,000 for a duration of two years, which includes:
+A scholarship valued in excess of $35,000 for a duration of two years, which includes:

-- up to 12 weeks of professionally-recognised, paid work experience in the Department of Defence or Defence Industry
+- up to 12 weeks of professionally-recognised, paid work experience with the Department of Defence or Defence Industry

 - potential employment within the Naval Shipbuilding Enterprise workforce